 Are the beaches crowded in summer?

-July and August are busy, with Spanish families from across Andalusia visiting for holidays.
+July and August are the busiest months, with Spanish families from across Andalusia visiting for summer holidays.
 Parking can be difficult during peak season.
 Outside of July and August, the beaches are significantly quieter.